• Level of education

 Description

-The course provides a synthetic approach to the notions necessary for mathematical modeling in biology.
-The focus is on linear and non-linear dynamical systems, in dimension one and two.
-The course begins with essential notions of linear algebra: matrices, systems of linear equations, geometric interpretation of the solutions of these systems as vectors and subspaces (line, plane, etc.).
-The theory of vectors and eigenvalues of matrices is introduced in relation to linear dynamical systems.
-For nonlinear dynamical systems, the qualitative theory of differential equations (attractors, phase portrait, zero-level isoclines) is presented, as an alternative to the often complicated calculation of solutions.
-The course covers a large number of biological models used in ecology, epidemiology, oncology, and systems biology.
+The course provides a comprehensive overview of the concepts required for mathematical modeling in biology.
+The focus is on linear and nonlinear dynamic systems in one and two dimensions.
+The course begins with essential concepts in linear algebra: matrices, systems of linear equations, geometric interpretation of the solutions to these systems as vectors and subspaces (line, plane, etc.).
+The theory of vectors and eigenvalues of matrices is introduced in relation to linear dynamic systems.
+For nonlinear dynamical systems, we present the qualitative theory of differential equations (attractors, phase portraits, zero-level isoclines) as an alternative to the often complicated calculation of solutions.
+The tutorial covers a large number of biological models used in ecology, epidemiology, oncology, and systems biology.

 Read more